dakadkart/xyz-documentation/docs/api/quickstart/writetospace.md

-# Writing to a Space
+# Write to a Space

 Having created the new space, you can write to it.
 The following example adds a collection of features.